DU Law Stars will be held on Thursday, October 2, 2014 at the Hyatt Convention Center.

 - The Judicial Fellows Program

 Tightened state budgets have taken a significant toll on the availability of law clerks for judges, particularly in the state district courts.
 These jobs are extremely valuable not just for judges, who need help researching and drafting their rulings, but also to our recent graduates.
 Clerkships provide excellent training in legal analysis and advocacy, as well as first-rate mentoring and networking opportunities.
-In response, and with the support of our Alumni Council, the Sturm College of Law has established the DU Judicial Fellows Program.
-The Judicial Fellows Program pays recent graduates of the Sturm College of Law to work for local judges, providing 20 hours of legal research and writing per week for a term of six months.
-The Fellows are compensated by the Sturm College of Law and the courts are charged nothing.
-The Sturm College of Law administers and supports the program.
-This popular program was recently expanded to 21 Fellows representing the First, Second and Eighteenth Judicial Districts and the Denver Probate Court.
-For the 2010-2011 academic year, due to generous gifts from alumni and friends, the law school was able to employ seven additional Fellows.
+In response, and with the support of our Alumni Council, Denver Law has established the DU Judicial Fellows Program.
+The Judicial Fellows Program pays recent graduates of the Sturm College of Law to work for local judges in participating state district courts, providing 20 hours of legal research and writing per week for a term of up to one year.
+The Fellows are compensated by the Sturm College of Law, proceeds from the DU Law Stars event and other generous donors, and the courts are charged nothing.

 - Student Law Office